npollock14/ChatGPT-Cost-Estimator/readme.md

 2. Click on the user icon or the three dots in the bottom left corner.
 3. Settings > Data Controls > Export data
 4. Download the data from the link provided in the email.
-5. Rename the downloaded file to conversations.json and place it in the repo root.
+5. Rename the downloaded file to `conversations.json` and place it in the repo root.

-## How to use ChatGPT Cost Analyzer
+## How to use ChatGPT Cost Estimator

 1. Ensure that the conversations.json file is in the root of the repository folder.

-2. Run the `chatgpt_cost_analyzer.py` script.
+2. Run the `chatgpt_cost_estimator.py` script.

     The script will display the monthly token counts and costs for both input and output, as well as the total estimated costs for using the ChatGPT API vs. ChatGPT Plus.